Developer-Harsh/HeyWalls/README.md

 ## Community

-Join our active community of developers, designers, and enthusiasts on our [Discord server](link_to_discord).
+Join our active community of developers, designers, and enthusiasts on our [YouTube Podcast](https://youtube.com/@developerharsh).
 Share your experiences, exchange ideas, and collaborate on making HeyWalls even more exceptional.

 ## License

-HeyWalls is released under the [MIT License](https://github.com/DeveloperHarsh/HeyWalls/blob/main/LICENSE), granting you the freedom to modify and distribute the app while acknowledging its origins.
+HeyWalls is released under the [MIT License](https://github.com/DeveloperHarsh/HeyWalls/LICENSE), granting you the freedom to modify and distribute the app while acknowledging its origins.

 Discover the future of Android wallpaper applications – explore HeyWalls today!